 Workforce Services Coordinator

 Annalee joined ORH in 2014 after working at OHSU Emergency Medicine and the Adult Epilepsy Center.
-Annalee provides support across all Workforce Team activities and coordinates reporting and monitoring for the Oregon Partnership State Loan Repayment Program (SLRP), the Primary Health Care Loan Forgiveness Program as well as the Medicaid Primary Care Loan Repayment Program (MPCLRP).
+Annalee provides support across all Workforce Team activities and coordinates reporting and monitoring for the Oregon Partnership State Loan Repayment Program (SLRP), the Scholars for a Healthy Oregon Initiative (SHOI), the Primary Health Care Loan Forgiveness Program (PCLF) as well as Oregon Health Care Provider Loan Repayment.
 Please contact Annalee with any questions you have on these programs.

 Field Services Staff

 Director of Field Services

 Meredith Guardino joined ORH in 2013.
 Prior to joining ORH, Meredith worked in international health system development including directing the Clinton Health Access Initiative’s health system work in Liberia.
 At ORH, Meredith oversees the grant programs and the technical assistance provided by the Field Services team.
 Please contact Meredith with any questions you have on how ORH can provide support for rural health in your community.

 Emerson Ong joined ORH in 2000, after learning about Access databases and survey tools at the Department of Nursing Administration at Johns Hopkins Hospital.
 At ORH, he has expanded and consolidated demographic, health status, and health utilization data and established ORH as a statewide resource for rural Oregon ZIP code level health data.
 Emerson utilizes GIS to present this data in graphical maps of the state.
 Data reports (e.g., demographic and health community profiles) and maps (e.g., the number and location of Psychiatrists across the state) are available on our website.
 For customized data or maps to inform facility operations or community health improvement planning, please contact Emerson.